Textile industry: Pakistan

 The textile sector accounts for 54% of Pakistan's export earnings.
 The industry's contribution in the nation's exports account for 8.5% of the total GDP.
 Textile exports stood at $4.4 billion in 2017–18.
 The industry employs a large section of the labour force in the country.

 Pakistan is the 4th largest producer of cotton with the third largest spinning capacity in Asia.
 It contributes 5% to the global spinning capacity.
 At present, there are 1,221 ginning units, 442 spinning units and 124 large spinning units in addition to 425 small units which produce textiles.
 Pakistan is the third largest consumer of cotton.
 Exports of $3.5 billion were recorded in 2017–18 (6.5% of the total exported cotton on the world).

-In 1950, textile manufacturing emerged as the central of Pakistan industrialisation.
+In 1950, textile manufacturing emerged as the centre of Pakistan industrialisation.
 Between 1947 and 2000, the number of textile Mills increased from 3 to 600.
 In the same time, spindles increased in number from 177,000 to 805 million.